Learning Should Create Disruption

 It is the work of a school to join members of a community to one another.

 That this doesn’t happen naturally isn’t surprising.
 Matters of curriculum, instruction, and assessment are often alien to the home, the life, and the natural thought processes of most students.
 Academics are a different kind of language than people speak naturally.
-Teachers, units, tests, behavior plans, attendance rosters, proficiency, standards, letter grades, edtech, and more are the collective tools and jargon of education.
+Teachers, units, tests, behavior plans, attendance rosters, proficiency, standards, letter grades (and alternatives to letter grades), edtech, and more are the collective tools and jargon of education.

 What should learning alter, question, or produce?

 Think about it.
-What in your current curriculum, as it exists now, would keep “Ferguson” from happening?
-And not the “civil unrest” part, but the conditions that seem to demand it?
+What in your current curriculum, as it exists now, would keep ‘Ferguson’ from happening again?
+(Edit: years later, the Black Lives Matter movement, among others, would occur).
+And not the ‘civil unrest’ part, but the conditions that seem to demand it?
 If what we teach doesn’t, by design, erode the circumstances that lead to racism, ecological disasters, religious intolerance, the collapse of financial markets, poverty, child trafficking, bullying, or any of our most recent challenges, are we okay with that?

 Teaching For Cultural Memory